 Yes, there are all kinds of strategies out there to lower your tax liability, but be careful not to get too aggressive.
-One of the best ways to avoid problems is to avoid creating them in the first place.
+One of the best ways to avoid problems is to use these methods conservatively.
 Take advantage of the best tax strategies you reasonably can, but don’t get carried away.

 Using these tips to diversify where you invest and finding a tax pro who can be an asset to your entire financial portfolio will help you navigate the ever-changing field of taxes and how it affects your investments.